 Benefits of Quitting Smoking Timeline

 Now, that you know a bit more about the effects of smoking on your body, you should know how quitting can help you.
 What you should realize is that the moment you stop smoking, there are health benefits already.
+Take a closer look at this benefits of quitting smoking timeline:

 After 20 minutes